Dual-Time Smoothed Particle Hydrodynamics for Incompressible Fluid Simulation: Results and discussion

 \subsubsection{Comparision with other schemes}

 Here we simulate the problem for $t = 2.5s$ for $Re = 100$ using the new DTSPH scheme comparing it with WCSPH, $\delta$-SPH, and EDAC.
 The quintic spline kernel is used for all the schemes with $h = \Delta x$.
-For all the cases the particles are perturbed by atmost $\Delta x / 5$.
+For all the cases the particles are perturbed by atmost $\Delta x / 10$.
 For DTSPH, we use $\beta = 10$ with a tolerance of $\epsilon = 10^{-4}$.
 We use an initial configuration of $100 \times 100$ particles.

-As can be seen from the results shown in Fig.~\ref{fig:tg:compare},the new scheme is more accurate than the standard WCSPH scheme.
-The scheme is very close in accuracy with the $\delta$-SPH scheme.
+As can be seen from the results shown in Fig.~\ref{fig:tg:compare}, the new scheme is more accurate than the standard WCSPH scheme.
+The scheme is more accurate than the standard $\delta$-SPH scheme.
+We note that we do not employ any form of shifting for the $\delta$-SPH and WCSPH scheme cases.
 The scheme is not more accurate than the EDAC scheme as in the EDAC scheme, the particles are also regularized using the transport velocity formulation which significantly improves the results.
-As can be seen from the Table~\ref{table:tg:compare:times}, the new scheme is anywhere from 2.2 to 3.5 times faster than the other schemes.
+As can be seen from the Table~\ref{table:tg:compare:times}, the new scheme is anywhere from 1.9 to 2.8 times faster than the other schemes.

+In Fig.~\ref{fig:tg:streamplot}, we show the streamlines as well as the particle plot with the color indicating pressure at $t=2.5$secs for the DTSPH case for $Re=100$.
+As can be seen the particle distribution is smooth.